A city for everyone – information about the 2019 Municipal Election in Oslo

 - Let everyone who can and wants to live at home, be allowed to do so for as long as possible

-- Let those who need a place in a nursing home or help at home choose between services provided by the council, or charitable or privately run organisations, paid for by the council.
+- Let those who need a place in a nursing home or help at home choose between services provided by the council, or charitable or privately run organisations, paid for by the city.

 - Ensure that married couples and cohabiting couples can live together in a nursing home if they wish to

 - Ensure that those who receive care services get good, nourishing food at normal meal times.